 The aggregate number of Shares that may be reserved for issuance at any time under the Omnibus Incentive Plan, together with any Shares reserved for issuance under any other security-based compensation plans of the Corporation (including the Predecessor Plans), shall be equal to 10% of outstanding Shares from time to time (on a non-diluted basis), provided that the aggregate maximum number of Shares reserved for issuance pursuant to the settlement of all DSUs, RSUs and PSUs, together with awards granted under the Incentive Share Plan, shall not exceed 5% of the outstanding Shares from time to time (on a non-diluted basis).
 Any Shares underlying Options under the Omnibus Incentive Plan and the Option Plan that have been exercised or disposed of or that have expired or been terminated for any reason (without being exercised), shall become available for subsequent issuance under the Omnibus Incentive Plan.
-Any Shares underlying DSUs, RSUs, PSUs under the Corporation's Omnibus Incentive Plan and Incentive Share Plan that have been settled or disposed of or that have expired or been terminated for subsequent issuance under the Omnibus Incentive Plan.
-Any Shares underlying DSUs, RSUs, PSUs under the Corporation's Omnibus Incentive Plan and Incentive Share Plan that have been settled or disposed of or that have expired or been terminated for subsequent issuance under the Omnibus Incentive Plan.
-Any Shares underlying DSUs, RSUs, PSUs under the Corporation's Omnibus Incentive Plan and Incentive Share Plan that have been settled or disposed of or that have expired or been terminated for subsequent issuance under the Omnibus Incentive Plan.
+Any Shares underlying DSUs, RSUs, PSUs under the Corporation's

+Omnibus Incentive Plan and Incentive Share Plan that have been settled or disposed of or that have expired or been terminated for any reason (without being settled), shall become available for subsequent issuance under the Omnibus Incentive Plan.
 Accordingly, the Omnibus Incentive Plan is a "rolling plan" and as a result, any and all increases in the number of outstanding Shares will result in an increase to the number of Awards available for grant under the plan.